quacksouls/bitburner/doc/guide/reboot1.md

 join CyberSec again if you want to level up the `NeuroFlux Governor` Augmentation or perform hacking contracts to raise your Hack stat.
 However, other factions also allow you to level up `NeuroFlux Governor`.
-This time around, explore what the faction Sector-12 has on offer.
+This time around, explore what the faction Sector-12 has to offer.
 The requirements to receive an invitation from Sector-12 are:

 1. Be in the city Sector-12.
 Do not travel to a different city.